 Fix 5: Disable Antivirus

-Steam consumes a lot of bandwidth when downloading games on your computer.
-This can cause your antivirus software to flag it down as a malicious program due to high disk and network usage.
+Steam consumes a lot of bandwidth when downloading games on your computer, and this can cause your antivirus software to flag it as a malicious program due to high disk and network usage.

-To fix this, try disabling your third-party antivirus software first while downloading games on your computer.
+To fix this, try disabling your third-party antivirus software while downloading games on your computer.

-Once the download is done, you can go ahead and turn it back on.
+Once the download is done, you can turn it back on.

 Fix 6: Disconnect Other Devices on Your Network

-If you have multiple devices connected to your network, try disconnecting them first if you are getting slow download speeds on Steam.
+If you have multiple devices connected to your network, try disconnecting them first if you get slow download speeds on Steam.
 Other devices on your network may be hogging the bandwidth of your connection, causing downloads to run slow.

-You can also try restarting your network router to re-establish the connection with your service provider and possibly improve your internet quality.
+You can also try restarting your network router to re-establish your connection with your service provider and improve your internet quality.

 Fix 7: Update Your Network Drivers

-Outdated or corrupted network drivers could also affect the quality of your connection, causing Steam downloads to run slow.
+Outdated or corrupted network drivers could also affect the quality of your connection, causing Steam downloads to run slowly.

 Follow the steps below to check if there are available updates for your network drivers: